When Agents Disagree: The Selection Bottleneck in Multi-Agent LLM Pipelines: Materials and Methods

 We are candid about what this model is and is not.
 It is a descriptive parameterization---a lens for organizing empirical findings and generating testable predictions.
 Its value lies in predictive power, not mathematical depth.
 The assumption trades generality for interpretability: a single parameter $s$ compresses the complex behavior of real selectors into a quantity that can be estimated, compared, and communicated to practitioners.

-\begin{assumption}[Homogeneous Team Invariance] For a homogeneous team $T_h$ (all agents drawn from the same distribution $F$), within-model sampling variation provides negligible material for selection: $O(T_h) \approx M(T_h) = \mu_F$, so that $Q(T_h, s) \approx \mu_F$ for all $s \in [0,1]$. \end{assumption}
+\begin{Assumption}[Homogeneous Team Invariance] For a homogeneous team $T_h$ (all agents drawn from the same distribution $F$), within-model sampling variation provides negligible material for selection: $O(T_h) \approx M(T_h) = \mu_F$, so that $Q(T_h, s) \approx \mu_F$ for all $s \in [0,1]$. \end{Assumption}

 This assumption is motivated by the observation that same-model copies at moderate temperature produce functionally identical outputs---our decoupled evaluation confirms this: all 756 pairwise verdicts from independent judges were ties for the homogeneous cell (Section~\ref{sec:separation}).
+We acknowledge that complete tie rates can in principle reflect judge insensitivity to minor stylistic variation rather than true indistinguishability.
+We interpret the result as a validation rather than an artifact: the independent judges, who never participated in any selection decision, still cannot distinguish between the three Opus outputs, which supports the practical force of Assumption~\ref{ass:homogeneous}.
+The distinction matters little operationally---whether outputs are ``identical'' or merely ``indistinguishable to judges,'' the selector cannot exploit what the evaluator cannot differentiate.